HexagonITS/programming-challenges/Readme.md

 - Run in a terminal: `brew install git node visual-studio-code`

 ## Cloning This Repository
 Run the following command in your development directory:
 `git clone git@github.com:hexagonsi/programming-challenges.git`

 ## Writing Your Solutions
+Open the programming-challenges folder in vscode.
 Write your solutions in the provided functions under the `challenges` directory.
 Do not touch any other files.

 ## Checking Your Solutions
 1) Open the vscode integrated terminal by pressing: